Revolutionary Literature under Mao

 Follows the project of Goldman 1967 from the late 1950s to the end of the Cultural Revolution, with conflicts seen to pit liberal intellectuals against radical intellectuals, each with their patrons in the leadership, and extending the range of intellectuals to include philosophers and scientists as well as those in the arts.

-Hong Zicheng 洪子诚.
+Hong, Zicheng 洪子诚.
 A History of Contemporary Chinese Literature.
 Translated by Michael M. Day.
 Leiden, The Netherlands: Brill, 2007.

 The fullest Chinese review available in English to date; the first half details major works and authors, as well as literary policy and debates, from the War of Resistance to the death of Mao.
 A chronology of events and publications is included.
 The translator has added a glossary, bibliography, and a list of works cited with their Chinese titles.
-Translated from the original Zhongguo dangdai wenxue shi (中国当代文学史) (Guangzhou: Jinan daxue chubanshe, 1999).
+Translated from the original Zhongguo dangdai wenxue shi (中国当代文学史) (Guangzhou, China: Jinan daxue chubanshe, 1999).

 Representative translations for the period of short pieces and extracts from longer ones, in fiction, theory, critical essays, and drama, with poetry particularly well served.
 In six sections, arranged chronologically from the Yan’an years to the end of the Mao era.
 Features introductions to each section and to authors (quite long for major figures) and a chronology of events in literature for the years 1949–1979.

 Analysis of eight works of fiction and their creative process, supported by author interview material, in literary, historical, and political context, from four key periods: the civil war, the Great Leap Forward, the Cultural Revolution, and the immediate post-Mao years.
-Attention is paid to the literary sources for the fiction.
+Attention is paid to the literary sources of the fiction.

 McDougall, Bonnie S., ed.
 Popular Chinese Literature and Art in the People’s Republic of China, 1949–1979.
 Berkeley: University of California Press, 1984.

-Multiauthor work covering a very wide range of literary forms—opera, film, and comic dialogues, as well as poetry and fiction—for the whole Mao era, with an overview by the editor of the first three decades of the arts under communist rule.
+Multiauthor work covering a very wide range of literary forms—opera, film, and comic dialogues as well as poetry and fiction—for the whole Mao era, with an overview by the editor of the first three decades of the arts under communist rule.

 Zhang Jiong 张炯, Deng Shaoji 邓绍基, and Fan Jun 樊骏, eds.
 Zhonghua wenxue tongshi (中华文学通史).
 Beijing: Huayi Chubanshe, 1999.